-How to give up baby for adoption
+How to place baby up for adoption

-We use the terms “put up” and “give up” throughout our website.
+We use the terms “place up”, “put up”, and “give up” throughout our website.
 However this does not reflect how we feel about adoption.
 These terms appear here because they remain the most widely used search terms for those who are considering adoption for their baby, and we wish for this page to reach all who seek information about adoption.
 Please understand right away, you are NOT giving up anything.

 Choosing adoption is not an easy thing to do, but it is one of the most selfless and positive choices you can make for your baby.
 By choosing adoption, you are choosing to make a thoughtful plan for your baby’s life.
 Although you did not plan to have this baby, you can certainly plan a bright future for him or her through adoption.
 This is a responsible and loving decision that requires great consideration and strength.
 It requires putting your baby’s best interests first.
 By considering adoption, you are thinking about giving your child a life that you are unable to provide at this time; one with opportunity, love, education, and a lifetime of love.

 Adoption is brave and thoughtful and the opposite of giving up.

 Steps to Place Baby for Adoption in Teas:

 While the positive result on that pregnancy test has you asking yourself why or how this could happen, a growing life is forming and developing daily that will force some tough decisions to be made, affecting the lives of many people in the process.